ios-dev-ucdavis/course-website/pages/syllabus/README.md

 | Tutor              | Yifan Huang       | [yifhuang@ucdavis.edu](mailto:yifhuang@ucdavis.edu)  |
 | Tutor              | Yiyang Huo        | [huo@ucdavis.edu](mailto:huo@ucdavis.edu)             |
 | Advisor            | Prof. Nina Amenta | [amenta@cs.ucdavis.edu](mailto:amenta@cs.ucdavis.edu) |

+## Tutor Sessions and Office Hours

+All tutor sessions and office hours will be hold online via Zoom.
+If the current timing of tutor sessions and office hours don't work you, feel free to send the email to the student instructor and tutors.

+Joining information can be found on Canvas's `Zoom` tab.

+Upon request, we can set up more tutor sessions and OHs if you need more!

+The student instructor and tutors will be active on Discord.
+Therefore, we are more than happy to provide text help or just jump into voice channel to help!

 ## Email Correspondence